leanneholmes/cardcrafter/README.md

 I also had several issues creating my build files.
 I was unable to host on Vercel and Netlify, and eventually had to host on Firebase.

 Challenges aside, I did not use any pre-built UI elements or template code to make this.
-Everything was written from scratch, and I'm incredibly proud of how it looks.
+Everything was written from scratch, and I'm incredibly pleased with how it turned out.
 I'm also very glad I was able to get it deployed in time!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>